Uni-Fusion: Universal Continuous Mapping: Experiments

 \subsection{Datasets}

 We evaluate incremental reconstruction on the ScanNet dataset~\cite{dai2017scannet}, TUM RGB-D dataset~\cite{sturm2012benchmark}, and Replica dataset~\cite{sucar2021imap}.
 Using MSG-Net~\cite{zhang2018multi}'s material set, we transfer styles to the 3D canvas.
-For Open Vocabulary Scene Understanding, we evaluate on ScanNet segmentation data~\cite{qi2017pointnet++} and S3DIS dataset~\cite{armeni20163d}.
+For open-vocabulary scene understanding, we evaluate on ScanNet segmentation data~\cite{qi2017pointnet++} and S3DIS dataset~\cite{armeni20163d}.